ajeetraina/dhi-sample-demos/mongo-exporter/guides/guides.md

 # 6. Verify metrics are being exported
 curl -s http://localhost:9216/metrics | grep mongodb_up
-# Should return: mongodb_up{cluster_role="mongod"} 1
+# Expected output: mongodb_up{cluster_role="mongod"} 1
 ```

 ### Important Notes:

 - Platform Requirement: MongoDB DHI currently only supports linux/amd64.
-On Apple Silicon Macs, always use --platform linux/amd64
+On Apple Silicon Macs, always use `--platform linux/amd64`
-- Network Binding: The --bind_ip_all flag is required for MongoDB to accept connections from other containers.
+- Network Binding: The `--bind_ip_all` flag is required for MongoDB to accept connections from other containers.
 Without it, MongoDB only binds to 127.0.0.1
 - Wait Times: Allow sufficient time for MongoDB to start (15 seconds recommended) before attempting connections
+- Authentication: Use `--auth` flag for simple auth setup, or config files for advanced scenarios

 ### Advanced configuration options